Man who spoke out about Toledo gun violence injured in weekend shooting

 "After they got to shooting, I ran," he told The Blade.
 "I ran until I collapsed."

-He said he'd gone to the bar with his fiance and his friend, Willie White, 38, who was not injured, and noticed three men he didn't recognize were watching them.
+He said he'd gone to the bar with his fiancee and his friend, Willie White, 38, who was not injured, and noticed three men he didn't recognize were watching them.

 "I got an eerie feeling," he said, so he got up to leave but the men followed them outside the bar.